wp-plugins/wysiwyg-widgets/readme.txt

 3. Drag the WYSIWYG Widget widget to one of your widget areas and select the WYSIWYG Widget to show.

 == Changelog ==
+= 2.1 =
+* Fixed: Social sharing buttons showing up after widget content.
+*

 = 2.0.1 =
 * Added: meta box in WYSIWYG Widget editor screen.
 * Added: debug messages for logged in administrators on frontend when no WYSIWYG Widget OR an invalid WYSIWYG Widget is selected.
 * Added: title is now optional for even more control.
 If empty, it won't be shown.
-You are now longer required to use the heading tag which is set in the widget options since you can use a heading in your post.
+You are now no longer required to use the heading tag which is set in the widget options since you can use a (any) heading in your post.

 = 2.0 =
 * Total rewrite WITHOUT backwards compatibility.
 Please back-up your existing WYSIWYG Widgets' content before updating, you'll need to recreate them.
 Don't drag them to "deactivated widgets", just copy & paste the HTML content somewhere.